sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 **No Support Discussions**: The trac installation is not meant to be a system to track down problems when using Sage.
 Tickets should be clearly a bug and not "I tried to do X and I couldn't get it to work.
-How do I do this?".
+How do I do this?"
 That is usually not a bug in Sage and it is likely that sage-support can answer that question for you.
 If it turns out that you did hit a bug, somebody will open a concise and to-the-point ticket.